 Why is Amazon hosting a second Prime Day-like event?

-Below, experts told us more about why Amazon may be motivated to host a second Prime Day-like mega sale in 2022.
+Below, experts told us more about why Amazon may be motivated to host its second Prime Day-like mega sale in 2022.

 - Amazon wants to compete with other retailers hosting early Black Friday sales.
-Amazon’s second Prime Day is happening around the same time other retailers like Target and Overstock are hosting savings events.
-But Prime Day is exclusive to members, and members may wait in the hope to get even lower prices compared to what’s offered at other retailers, take advantage of Prime’s free, fast delivery and, if they have one, use their Amazon Prime Rewards Visa Signature credit card to earn cash back on purchases.
+Prime Early Access Sale is happening around the same time other retailers like Target are hosting savings events.
+But Prime Day is exclusive to members, and members may wait in the hope of getting even lower prices than at other retailers and to take advantage of Prime’s free, fast delivery — and, if they have one, to use their Amazon Prime Rewards Visa Signature credit card to earn cash back on purchases.

 - Shoppers are hungry for deals during inflation.
 “People are looking for deals and savings just about everywhere they can,” Porwal said.
 Retailers like Amazon are meeting the demand by hosting events that experts said essentially kick off early Black Friday sales and give shoppers the opportunity to start saving on buying gifts now.
 These circumstances make this year a “great test for a second Prime Day,” according to Porwal.

 - Amazon may want to make one final push this year to draw in more Prime members.
-Young said data Digital Commerce 360 is collecting suggests that Prime memberships are stagnating lately, at least in the U.S. — this may be because many people have memberships already and the retailer raised membership fees this year.
+Young said data Digital Commerce 360 is collecting suggests that Prime memberships are stagnating lately, at least in the U.S. This may be because so many people already have memberships, plus membership fees went up.
 “Having a second Prime-centric sale as another membership push toward the end of the year might be Amazon’s effort to lift plateauing numbers,” Young said.